-The time to consider cosmetic eyelid surgery, also known as blepharoplasty, is a personal choice.
-It is known as a very effective procedure, giving patients a more youthful and rested appearance with little to no side effects.
+The time to consider cosmetic eyelid surgery is a personal choice.
+It is known as a very effective procedure, giving our eyelid surgery (blepharoplasty) patients from Winter Park, Daytona Beach, Melbourne, and Tampa, FL., a more youthful and rested appearance with little to no side effects.

 When it comes to the aging process, your eyes are the windows to your soul.
-That’s because your eyelids can exhibit the drooping and wrinkled signs of aging, but inside you may still feel 10-years or more younger than you look.
-Fortunately, Dr. Edward J. Gross, double board-certified facial plastic surgeon at Primera Plastic Surgery and Med Spa offers his patients a blepharoplasty that can make you look as young as you feel inside.
+That’s because your eyelids can exhibit the drooping and wrinkled signs of aging, but inside you may still feel 10-years younger than you look.
+Fortunately, Dr. Edward J. Gross, a double board-certified facial plastic surgeon at Primera Plastic Surgery and Med Spa, offers his patients a blepharoplasty that can make you look as young as you feel inside.

 Dr. Gross says the typical reasons patients seek out cosmetic eyelid surgery is when they feel like their eyes don’t reflect the age that they feel inside.
 They want to look younger and improve their self-esteem.

-The American Society for Aesthetic Plastic Surgery (ASAPS) reports blepharoplasty is one of the top five cosmetic procedures for men and women, with more than 115,000 performed annually in the United States.
-It is the #1 procedure for Men at Primera Plastic Surgery.
-This type of eyelid surgery can treat:
+The Aesthetic Society (formerly ASAPS) reports blepharoplasty is one of the top five cosmetic procedures for men and women, with more than 115,000 performed annually in the United States.
+It is the No. 1 procedure for men at Primera Plastic Surgery.

 - Loose or sagging skin around the eyelids